vatme/Kuwait/README.md

 2. Download the zip file of this sector file by clicking the Download Zip button on the right side.
 3. Extract the zip file anywhere on your computer.
 4. Open Euroscope and you will be asked to choose a Profile
-5. Browse to the folder where you extracted the zip file in step 3 and choose the OKAC.prf file
+5. Browse to the folder where you extracted the zip file in step 3 and choose the Kuwait.prf file
 6. Euroscope will open the sector file.
 7. For a how-to on using Euroscope, please visit: http://www.euroscope.hu/Docs/EuroScope_in_30_minutes.pdf